WebOrigami/docs/src/content/concepts/hello.md

     venice.jpg: "[binary data]"
 ---

+Origami lets you create websites and other things.
+The web platform provides you a way to create invidiual web pages with HTML and CSS — but those don't give you any way to define your site's overall structure.
+You could use JavaScript for that, but that could be quite complex.

+Origami offers you a language to define the overall site you want.
+(If you're a JavaScript programmer, you can also combine what you know about JavaScript with Origami's concepts and library to more quickly and easily define a site's structure.)

-Origami lets you quickly create websites and other things.
-This page covers the basics and introduces the three key concepts — _trees_, _scope_, and _maps_ — that make Origami unique.
+This page introduces the three key concepts — _trees_, _scope_, and _maps_ — that make Origami unique, as well as a template system with unique features.
+If you prefer to just dive in and try things out first, start with the [tutorial](tutorial.html).

 ## Trees